You can use the gpsscli utility to load data from a file or from the stdout of a command into Tanzu Greenplum.

 FILE:OUTPUT Options

-The default load mode is to insert data into the VMware Greenplum table.
+The default load mode is to insert data into the Tanzu Greenplum table.
 GPSS also supports updating and merging data into a Greenplum table.
 You specify the load MODE, the MATCH_COLUMNS and UPDATE_COLUMNS, and any UPDATE_CONDITIONs that must be met to merge or update the data.
 In MERGE MODE, you can also specify ORDER_COLUMNS to filter out duplicates and a DELETE_CONDITION.

 Note